Liek-Software-Team/STM32F10x_Servo_Library/README.md

 # Update notes
 Version 2.2
-Servo_Config and Servo_Degree functions have arranged to work based on register.
+Servo_Config and Servo_Degree functions have arranged to work based on registers.

 Version 2.1
 Servo_Detach function is added and delay function is enhanced for real time delay. ( Servo_Delay(1000)= 1 second )